TheLonelyDev/LovelySpritesheet/README.md

 ### **Notes**
 This supports transparent backgrounds and transparent images.
 The generated images will have transparent backgrounds, and image transparency will show.

-The end result will stay "pixelated" because we are limited to 1024x1024 images on ROBLOX, there is nothing I can do about that.
+This uses anti-aliasing to keep edges smooth, but the end result will stay "pixelated" because we are limited to 1024x1024 images on ROBLOX.

 ----------